himoose/user-docs/docs/features/aeo-optimization.md

 - **When Google shows an AI Overview for your keyword** and you want to understand how to compete
 - **For high-value content** that should be cited by AI systems (product/feature pages, guides, resources, data-driven articles)
 - **When content feels unclear or hard to scan** and you need structural improvements
-- **To audit competitor content** and see what makes it AI-friendly
+- **To audit competitor content** and see what likely makes it AI-friendly

 ---